raspberrypilearning/cd-beginner-html-css-sushi/en/step_13.md

 ## Challenge: make your pictures have rounded corners

-- In your style sheet, create a new set of rules for pictures, using the `img` selector, and add in a `border-radius` rule there.
+- In your style sheet, create a new set of rules for pictures using the `img` selector, and add in a `border-radius` rule there.

 --- /challenge ---